saurabh-activecode/saurabh-activecode/README.md

 After **15+ years** of building systems with **Ruby on Rails, React, and AWS**, I’ve learned that great engineering isn’t just about clean code — it’s about clarity, ownership, and teamwork.

 I still love writing code, debugging deep production issues, and shipping things that actually make users’ lives easier.
 ***
+**📦 Open Source & Projects**

+- **Creator of [active_record-undo](https://rubygems.org/gems/active_record-undo)** — A lightweight Ruby gem that provides seamless undo and redo capabilities for ActiveRecord models, making it simple to track, rollback, and manage state transitions cleanly in Rails applications.
+***
 **🧭 How I Work**